Optimizing the $\theta_{23}$ octant search in long baseline neutrino experiments: Summary

 \section{Summary}

 We have analysed the prospects for the $\theta_{23}$ octant determination in long baseline neutrino oscillation experiments at the 5$\sigma$ confidence level.
-Using the GLoBES \cite{Huber:2004ka,Huber:2007ji} software and the methods of our previous work \cite{Das:2014fja}, we simulated the performance of these experiments with the LBNO design one as our benchmark setup.
+Using the GLoBES \cite{Huber:2004ka, Huber:2007ji} software and the methods of our previous work \cite{Das:2014fja}, we simulated the performance of these experiments with the LBNO design one as our benchmark setup.

 We investigated the octant sensitivity from three different points of view: the baseline length, the beam sharing between neutrino and antineutrino run modes, and the systematic errors concerning the event reconstruction.
-We found that the sensitivity to the $\theta_{23}$ octant improves the normal hierarchy as the neutrino time share of the beam is increased.
-On the contrary, in the case of inverted hierarchy, the increase in the antineutrino share leads to an improvement in the sensitivity.
-We found a similar behavior in the systematic errors where the sensitivity to the $\theta_{23}$ octant is connected to $\nu_\mu$ detection in the normal hierarchy case and to $\bar{\nu}_\mu$ detection in the inverted hierarchy case.
-Correlation between $\delta_{CP}$ and $\theta_{23}$ octant sensitivity decreases as the number of events is increased.
-Therefore not only we get better sensitivity but also its uncertainty connected to the $\delta_{CP}$ uncertainty decreases.
+We found that the sensitivity to the $\theta_{23}$ octant improves in the normal hierarchy as the $\nu_\mu$ time share of the beam is increased.
+On the contrary, in the case of an inverted hierarchy, the increase in the $\bar{\nu}_\mu$ share leads to an improvement in the sensitivity.
+We also found that an enhancement in the sensitivity is obtained in the normal hierarchy for $\nu_\mu$ events or in the inverted hierarchy for $\bar{\nu}_\mu$ events upon improvement in the systematic errors.
+On the other hand, for $\nu_e$ events in the normal hierarchy or $\bar{\nu}_e$ events in the inverted hierarchy, not only such behaviour is absent, but the sensitivity to the $\theta_{23}$ octant appears to be deteriorated if systematic errors are improved, especially for higher exposures.
+We discovered that this unexpected negative effect is connected to the precision of $\sin^2 \theta_{13}$.
+Our main conclusion is therefore that a $\nu_\mu$ beam in the normal hierarchy or a $\bar{\nu}_\mu$ in an inverted hierarchy provide the best prospects for $\theta_{23}$ octant determination.

+We also found that the correlation between the $\delta_\text{CP}$ and octant sensitivity decreases as the number of events is increased: this is readily seen in all figures \ref{fig1}--\ref{fig_4}, as the bands become thinner for higher exposures.
+Therefore, not only we get better sensitivity but also its uncertainty connected to the $\delta_\text{CP}$ uncertainty decreases.
 This means less ambiguity in sensitivity determination.